 St. Francis would pray to be more concerned with others than himself.
 Random acts of kindness or concern for the sorrows of those around us take us out of ourselves, so that soon, like Mother Theresa, we are not concerned if we are thin and short!
 Sometimes the down side is up, and the glass is half full.
 We are in truth, and in general, lucky to have the astonishing opportunity to be here at all, between the two eternities of the future and the past.

-One final note: the word love does not occur in the 1998 textbook of abnormal psychology.
-Neither does repentance, forgiveness, or mercy, and yet it is a pretty good book on the science at the basis of the healing of the soul.
+One final note: the word love does not occur in the index of the 1998 textbook of abnormal psychology.
+Neither does repentance, forgiveness, or mercy, and yet it is, comparatively, a pretty good text book on the science at the basis of the healing of the soul.